-Figure 5: A Single Force Extension Curve.
-Data is shown for a random 1300 bp (diamonds) and 250 bp (circles) segment of dsDNA stretched by axial optical tweezers.
-The data points are fit to the modified WLC model of Eq.
-3 (solid lines) yielding effective persistence lengths of 34 nm and XX nm, respectively.
+Figure 5: Force Extension Curve.
+Data is shown for a random 1298 bp and 247 bp (inset) segment of dsDNA stretched by axial optical tweezers.
+The data points were fit to the modified WLC model of Eq.
+3 (solid lines) and yielded effective persistence lengths of 34 nm and 25 nm, respectively.

 Table of specific reagents and equipment: